ACskyline/VLD3D11/README.md

-VLD3D11 (This project is still in progress)
+VLD3D11 (this project is still in progress)
 ========================

 * Tested on: Windows 10, i7-7700K @ 4.20GHz 16.0GB, GTX 1080 15.96GB